jga/clas-spec/clas-specification.md

 A CLAS-compliant CSV may have additional columns of data.
 There are no requirements for additional fields.

-## Implementation Suggestions
+## 3. Implementation suggestions

-These are not requirements but should be considered as "best practice" by applications working with the specifications data format.
+These are not requirements but should be considered as "best practice" by applications working with the specification's data format.

 **First Row**.
 The first row should include the column names.
 If possible, column names should use an 'underscore' format and be all lower-case characters.

 **Adapters**.
-Data store CSVs may have the required columns but in the wrong order; your application should consider creating a 'transformation' step; these should be referred to as 'adapter' functions/classes, etc.
+CSVs may have the required columns but in the wrong order; your application should consider creating a 'transformation' step; these should be referred to as 'adapter' functions/classes, etc.